 There is quite a lot to cover in this section, especially regarding technical design, but before we dive into that, let’s examine these from an aesthetic perspective.

 The overall design is also sleek and modern without appearing overly bulky.
 I’ve tested headphones that I have had a hard time feeling comfortable wearing out and about.
-I have no such reservations about the AONIC 50.
+I have no such reservations about the Shure AONIC 50 Gen 2.

 Moving beyond appearance, there are other notable technical design decisions worth highlighting.